sargas/wedding-site/travel.md

 Located near the fifth busiest airport in the world; the intersection of the Tri-State Tollway (I-294) and Jane Adams Memorial Tollway (I-90); and within region's extensive public transportation network, our venue should be accessible for all vistors.

 # Flying
-Almost all passenger traffic in Chicago is via O'Hare Interational Airport (KORD / ORD) or Midway International Airport (MDW).
+Almost all passenger traffic in Chicago is via O'Hare Interational Airport (ORD) or Midway International Airport (MDW).
 Midway is a Southwest Airlines hub about 30-40 minutes south of the venue, O'Hare is much bigger airport very close to the venue.

 # Driving / Public Transit / Biking
 The venue is located at 2300 Mannheim Rd, Des Plaines, IL 60018.
 See map below to use Google Maps for directions.